wuaster/greenfoot-project-tutorial/README.md

 # greenfoot-project-tutorial
-to serve as an introduction to version control and java.
+to serve as an introduction and practical guide to my friends in java and topics such as version control, design patterns, efficiency, and proper documentation.

 WORK IN PROGRESS